 In general I try to limit this blog to posts that focus on generally-applicable techniques in cryptography.
 That is, I don’t focus on the deeply wonky.
 But this post is going to be an exception.
-Specifically, I’m going to talk about a topic that most “typical” implementers don’t — and shouldn’t — think about.
+Today, I’m going to talk about a topic that most “typical” implementers don’t — and shouldn’t — think about.

 Background: CCA(1/2) security